rooprob/puppeteer/README.markdown

 * `./src/images/`: Images used in your app
 * `./src/styles/`: Sass styles for the app
 * `./test/`: Test suite
+* `./test/integration`: Integration tests for CasperJS
+* `./test/unit`: Unit tests for Mocha (with Chai and Sinon)
-* `./test/test.coffee`: Include your specs on this files
+* `./test/unit/test.coffee`: Include your specs on this files
-* `./test/specs/`: Your awesome specs to ensure the quality of your app
+* `./test/unit/specs/`: Your awesome unit tests specs to ensure the quality of your app
 * `./vendor/`: Dependencies downloaded by Bower